SDXorg/pysd/docs/reporting_bugs.rst

 All bugs must be reported in the project's `issue tracker on github <https://github.com/SDXorg/pysd/issues>`_.

 .. note::
   Not all the features and functions are implemented.
-If you are in trouble while translating or running a Vensim or Xmile model check the :ref:`Vensim supported functions <Vensim supported functions>` or :ref:`Xmile supported functions <Xmile supported functions>` and consider that when openning a new issue.
+If you are in trouble while translating or running a Vensim or Xmile model check the :ref:`Vensim supported functions <Vensim supported functions>` or :ref:`Xmile supported functions <Xmile supported functions>` and consider that when opening a new issue.

 Bugs during translation
 -----------------------